Get to the starting line with your crayons and pencils!

 Public driving became a lot less safe for driver, passenger, pedestrian and horse.

-1960s bodies' styles are so well done they're rarely labeled dated.
+1960s body styles are so well done they're rarely labeled dated.

 Their original equipment still gets praise 60 years later.